Towards $\mathbb{A}^1$-homotopy theory of rigid analytic spaces: Introduction

-Eventually, we apply our theory to K-theory of rigid analytic spaces, namely analytic K-theory as defined and studied by Kerz-Saito-Tamme \cite{kst-i,kst-ii}.
+In a subsequent paper with Yicheng Zhou, we establish a representability result for the K-theory of rigid analytic spaces, namely analytic K-theory as defined and studied by Kerz--Saito--Tamme \cite{kst-i,kst-ii}.
 Since this K-theory takes values in pro-categories, it makes sense to consider motives with coefficients in an arbitrary symmetric monoidal stable presentable \infcat{} $\Vcal_{\textup{st}}$.
 Then we can apply the theory to the categories of pro-spectra and, since pro-categories do not behave that nicely, (light or $\kappa$-small) condensed spectra.

 Let us fix a symmetric monoidal presentable category $\Vcal$ and its stabilisation $\Vcal_{\textup{st}}$.
 The motivating examples include the category $\Cond_{\kappa}(\Spc)$ of $\kappa$-small condensed spaces and the category $\Cond_{\kappa}(\Sp)$ of $\kappa$-small condensed spectra, for a fixed uncountable strong limit cardinal cardinal $\kappa$.
 The category $\RigSH(-,\Vcal)$ keeps the property (PF) above and perhaps more surprisingly also (Loc), even without stabilising.